 RCR publications and standards are an additional source of recommendations to audit against.

 There is an opportunity to present locally carried out Audit and QI activity at RCR national meetings annually.
-Abstract submission for this year's Clinical Radiology Quality Improvement Poster Competition has now closed, but the 2020 Clinical Radiology Audit Poster Competition will take place during RCR2020 between 5 and 7 October 2020 at ACC Liverpool: abstract submission will open in early February.
+This year's Clinical Radiology Quality Improvement Poster Competition and Clinical Radiology Audit Poster Competition took place during the 2020 Digital Learning Programme.

 Audit for Radiology Trainees